wp-plugins/responsive-select-menu/readme.txt

 if you're not using the "Show currently selected item" - even if you have that option enabled, the issue would still exist on pages not in the menu.

+= It doesn't work =

+If your theme creates a menu the standard way with wp_nav_menu, it should work.
+If not, make sure you're using 1.3, as this resolves the most common "it doesn't work" issue.

 == Screenshots ==